 Indiana University Kokomo takes incidents of sexual harassment very seriously.
 The university will take disciplinary action in the case of sexual harassment of its faculty, staff, or students.
-If you have questions about what constitutes harassment, review the Sexual Harassment Policy or contact the campus' Affirmative Action Officer.
+If you have questions about what constitutes sexual harassment, review the Sexual Misconduct Policy or contact the campus' Affirmative Action Officer

 Complaint of Unlawful Discrimination

 Consistent with the Indiana University Equal Opportunity Policy, and federal and state regulations, the following guidelines and procedures have been established to address complaints of unlawful discrimination.
-Within a reasonable time, faculty, staff, students, visitors, prospective employees or other individuals having complaints on the basis of race, color, religion, national origin, sex, sexual orientation, marital status, age, disability, or veteran status should contact the Office of Affirmative Action:
+Within a reasonable time, faculty, staff, students, visitors, prospective employees or other individuals having complaints on the basis of race, color, religion, national origin, sex, sexual orientation, marital status, age, disability, or veteran status should contact:

 Affirmative Action Officer

 Hunt Hall, Room 212B

 Within fourteen days of receipt of a formal written complaint, the Affirmative Action Officer shall proceed with conducting an investigation of the complaint for the purpose of effecting a resolution.
 The processing of complaints by the IU Kokomo Affirmative Action Officer will adhere to the following principles and guidelines: